 How long does it take to work?

 Onfi begins working as soon as you take your dose.
 But you may not feel the drug working right away.
-It could take a few days or even 1 to 2 weeks for Onfi to have its full effect, especially when you first start your treatment.
-This is because you’ll likely start with a low dose of the drug and work your way up to a higher dose over time.
+It could take a few days or even 1–2 weeks for Onfi to have its full effect, especially when you first start your treatment.
+This is because your doctor will likely have you start with a low dose of the drug and work your way up to a higher dose over time.

-Onfi may not be safe to use during pregnancy.
+Onfi may not be safe to take during pregnancy.
 The use of Onfi later in pregnancy may result in complications in newborns, including breathing and feeding problems.
-Newborns may also experience withdrawal from the drug because Onfi can cause you to become dependent on it.
+Newborns may also experience withdrawal from the drug because Onfi can cause dependence.
 (For more about becoming dependent on Onfi, see the “Onfi withdrawal and dependence” section below.)

 Animal studies

 Currently, there isn’t much data on the use of Onfi during pregnancy.
-In animal studies, pregnant animals that were given Onfi had babies with a lower body weight and a higher risk for birth defects.
-Some pregnant animals that were given high doses of Onfi miscarried.
+In animal studies, pregnant animals that were given Onfi had babies with a lower body weight and a higher risk of congenital anomalies (commonly known as birth defects).
+Some pregnant animals that were given high doses of Onfi experienced pregnancy loss.

 Floppy baby syndrome

 A condition called floppy baby syndrome (FBS) wasn’t reported in clinical trials of Onfi.
-But since Onfi came onto the market, there have been rare reports of FBS in babies whose mothers took Onfi while pregnant.
+But since Onfi came onto the market, there have been rare reports of FBS in babies whose parent took Onfi while pregnant.
 FBS is a condition that causes problems with muscle control.
-It’s not known how often FBS has occurred in pregnant mothers who took Onfi.
+It’s not known how often FBS has occurred in pregnant people who took Onfi.

 Pregnancy registry

 If you’re using Onfi and become pregnant, ask your doctor about the North American Antiepileptic Drug Pregnancy Registry.
-This program helps collect data on the safety of using epilepsy drugs during pregnancy.
+This program helps collect data on the safety of using epilepsy drugs such as Onfi during pregnancy.
 You can find out more information by visiting the program website.

 If you’re pregnant or are planning to become pregnant, talk with your doctor before using Onfi.
 They can review the pros and cons of the medication with you.